 Then, run the string along its body to the end of its tail, keeping it close to the body.

 Then you’ll just lay the string flat and measure it, thus giving you the length of your snake!

-The string method is particularly helpful if you have a wiggly corn snake or just don’t have an extra set of hands to help you.
+The string method is beneficial if you have a wiggly corn snake or don’t have an extra set of hands to help you.